MechaMonk/pyRouterJig/documentation.md

 Below the boards is the corresponding template that may be cut out and used in an INCRA LS Positioner.
 Below the template is a concise title that summarizes the properties of the joint.
-A vertical dashed line denotes the center of the boards.
 The graphics containing the boards, template, and title may be printed by selecting <b>Print</b> in the
 <b>File</b> pull-down menu, or by pressing the key combination `Ctrl-P`
 (`Command-P` on Mac).